danang-id/simple-crypto-js/README.md

 Note:

 1. Function marked with _static_ indicating a static function.
 2. Function marked with _deprecation_ indicating deprecated function that still can be used.
-However, it would be deprecated (and fully gone) in future version.
+However, it would be deprecated (and fully gone) in the future version.
 3. Function marked with _deprecated_ indicating deprecated function that has been removed in this version of release.
-4. The rest (not marked with anything) are normal instance's functions.
+4. The rest (not marked with anything) are the normal instance's functions.

 ### Using `encrypt()` and `decrypt()`